 There is no field, from writing to art to programming, which is static.
 New developments are pushing every industry forward.
 If you want to be known as an expert in your field, you will need to continue to learn.
 This can mean taking classes in new techniques or programming languages, staying up to date on industry blogs, making friends with other experts and sharing knowledge, or reading new guidebooks on developing top skills.

 The most important thing is to not let your knowledge become stagnant.
-Nothing destroys credibility faster than espousing knowledge which hasn’t been true for years.
+Nothing destroys credibility faster than espousing knowledge that hasn’t been true for years.
 Staying up to date will help make sure your advice stays current and relevant.